pawatsethaput/OpenBank/OAuth-1.0-Server.md

               oauth_timestamp="1318467427",<br />
               oauth_version="1.0"<br />

+**important:** We will explain below in the "signature" section how to calculate the value of the "oauth_signature" field.

 **Note :**  line breaks are for display purposes only, the application MUST send the parameters on one line and the only separator between the parameters is a coma “,”.

 The server validates the request and replies with a set of temporary credentials in the body of the HTTP response.